 In very rare cases the agent may charge a fee for the service upon agreement.
 Even so, you have the option of getting your information from other authentic and free-to-you sources.
 You can get your directions at the state agencies or state-approved organizations on insurance.

-For emphasis: you do not have to pay a fee for the insurance agent's services.
+For emphasis: You do not have to pay a fee for the Texas insurance agent’s services.

 The involvement of an insurance agent does not affect your premium cost in any way.